-Interviewers ask this question to assess how well you understand the job responsibilities, as well as what you know about the company.
+Interviewers ask questions like this to assess how well you understand the job responsibilities, as well as what you know about the company.
 And they also want to know how you will help make the company more successful or profitable.

 It is easy to feel intimidated by this question.
 How can you really know what impact you will make if you haven’t worked for the company, or haven’t held the job you’re gunning for?
 The best you can do is focus on your past successes and relate them to what the company needs, and what the job calls for.

 Answering this question will be much, much easier if you’ve done research on the company.
-Thoroughly review the job description and underline the things you have done well, or enjoyed doing.
+Thoroughly review the job description and underline the things you have done well, or enjoyed doing, in a current or previous role.
 It’s always best to lead with your strengths!

 What to Emphasize

-When planning your answer, you want to present yourself as capable and confident.
-To achieve this, keep these points in mind:
+You want to present yourself as capable and confident when answering the question “What ways do you think you can make a contribution to our company? ” To achieve this, keep these points in mind: